 René Nourse, CFP®

 After 25 years as a financial advisor in the corporate world, René Nourse left Morgan Stanley in June of 2012 to launch the Urban Wealth Management Group.
 Sensing that a shift was taking place in the industry, René wanted to create a platform that would focus on strategic financial planning alongside investment management to better serve clients.
 To that end, her firm’s focus is financial planning first, which drives how an individual's assets are managed.
-In addition, recognizing that many women face unique and complex financial challenges, the Smart Women/Savvy Money Club was formed to provide a supportive, secure environment where women are encouraged to learn, explore, and feel confident about making financial decisions.
+In addition, recognizing that many women face unique and complex financial challenges, she launched UWM's Smart Women/Savvy Money Club to provide a supportive, secure environment where women are encouraged to learn, explore, and feel confident about making financial decisions.